rventura/demo-hpc/README.md

 ```
 In the output of `sinfo`, note how many nodes are automatically summoned to do the job,, in the rightmost column.

+## Miscellaneous

+For speed, `mc_pi.py` generates chunks of samples in vectors, exploiting computational efficiency of numpy.
+You can find out the best chunk size for your setup by using the included `calibrate_mc.py`program.
+It will generate chunks of different sizes and measures computation time.
+You should use the chunk size with smallest time, of course.

 ## Author

 Rodrigo Ventura\